hibernatedguy/hibernatedguy.github.io/_posts/2021-06-09-taj-and-gateway-in-one-shot.md

 ---
 layout: post
-title: GatewayOfIndia and TajHotel in single frame.
+title: GatewayOfIndia and TajHotel in single frame
-description: GatewayOfIndia and TajHotel in single frame..
+description: GatewayOfIndia and TajHotel in single frame.
-summary: GatewayOfIndia and TajHotel in single frame..
+summary: GatewayOfIndia and TajHotel in single frame.
 tags: art
 minute: 1
 ---